kubermatic/kubelb/manager/Readme.md

 ## CRD GlobalLoadBalancer

-Do not set more fields than necessary.
-Currently, the CRD makes use of the Kubernetes types **Endpoint.Subset** and **Service.Ports** which offer more configuration.
-However, this can break the load balancing very fast and will be changed in the future.

 ## Client generation

 There is a bug inside the golang.org/x/tools/.
 This bug got fixed, but the code-generator package use an old version.